CodingItWrong/user-modifiable-software/hypercard/properties.md

 There was an intentional decision to exclude more specialized functionality, such as reporting:

 > …reporting on portions of a stack.
-I know of several vendors who are putting together report-generation programs that do much fancier reporting than is in HyperCard.
+I know of several vendors who are putting together report-generation programs [to extend HyperCard] that do much fancier reporting than is in HyperCard.
 I didn't really want HyperCard to turn into this big grandiose database with 50 zillion things you'd have to learn about report generation.

 (BAPH 1:19:05)